WilliamRoll/group_1_project/README.md

 # group_1_project
-* Main Objectives:
+* Main Objective of this branch : Loading and cleaning up the files.
-* Loading and cleaning up the files.
+* Proposal : Refer to Outline text file